Nika Melia

 Nikanor "Nika" Melia (ნიკანორ „ნიკა“ მელია; born 21 December 1979) is a Georgian politician, former chairman of the United National Movement party and former member of Parliament of Georgia.
-He was a member of parliament of Georgia from United National Movement from 2016 to 2019 and from 2020 to 2021.
+He was a member of the parliament of Georgia from United National Movement from 2016 to 2019 and from 2020 to 2021.
 He holds a master's degree in International Relations from Oxford Brookes University.

 Biography

 Nikanor Melia was born on 21 December 1979.
 In 2002, he graduated from the Faculty of Law of the Academy of the Ministry of State Security of Georgia.

+Education and professional career

 In 1996, Melia graduated from Tbilisi Secondary School No. 47.
 In 2002–03, he was an investigator at the Ministry of Security of Georgia.
 Graduated from Brooks University in 2006 with a degree in International Relations.
 In 2007, he worked as an advisor in the Department of Defense and Law Enforcement of the Office of the National Security Council of Georgia.
 In 2008–09, he worked as a Deputy Head of the National Bureau of Enforcement.
 In 2009–10, he was the head of the National Bureau of Enforcement.
 In 2010, he was the head of the National Agency for Execution of Non-custodial Sentences and Probation, a legal entity under public law under the Ministry of Corrections and Legal Assistance of Georgia.
 In 2010, he was appointed as the head of the Tbilisi Enforcement Bureau of the National Bureau of Enforcement, and in 2010–12 as the chairman of the same bureau.